domoinc/domo-data-science-resources/data_science_accelerators/data_profiler/README.md

   <img width="568" alt="image" src="https://github.com/domoinc/domo-data-science-resources/assets/123829195/07384295-b21b-49ff-bf1d-7c3e852f4eab">

-### Step 2: Fill Out the Login Widget
+### Step 2: Fill In the Login Widget

 2a.
-Fill out the login widget with your Domo instance name (without the “.domo.com”), your email associated with your Domo instance, your password associated with your Domo instance, and the dataset ID you are running the profiler on.
+Fill in the login widget with your Domo instance name (without the “.domo.com”), your email associated with your Domo instance, your password associated with your Domo instance, and the dataset ID you are running the profiler on.
 If your instance doesn't support Direct Sign-On, select the SSO option, and enter your session cookie instead of your email and password.
 You can find the session cookie with the following steps:
   1. Login into the instance in a separate window
   2. Open the browser's developer tools (you can usually do this by right-clicking anywhere on the page and clicking *inspect*)
   3. Select the *Application* tab